Maurice Bowra: Verse

 The Telegraph, echoing Cecil Day-Lewis on the man himself, warned that the book, like strychnine, was best taken in small doses.

 Two poems on Patrick Leigh Fermor were omitted from the book, in deference to their subject's wishes, but were published after his death in the Wadham Gazette in December 2011.

 Sexuality

 Bowra was homosexual.
 As an undergraduate in Oxford in the 1920s, Bowra was known to cruise for sex.
 He used the term "the Homintern" and privately referred to his leading position in it, also calling it "the Immoral Front" or "the 69th International".

 Retirement and death

 Bowra retired in 1970, but continued to live in rooms in the college that had been granted to him in exchange for a house he owned.
 He became an honorary fellow of Wadham and was awarded the honorary degree of Doctor of Civil Law.
-He died of a sudden heart attack in 1971 and was buried in Holywell Cemetery, Oxford.
+He died of a sudden heart attack in 1971 and his cremated remains were buried in Holywell Cemetery, Oxford.